feslima/metacontrol/docsrc/source/gui/optimization_tab.rst

    Control *panel* output.

-The control panel shows the operations performed by the adaptive sampling algorithm, the decision variables values (MVs) at each iteration, the actual and predicted objective function values, and the largest infeasiblity (constraint) violation for that iteration.
+The control panel shows (being updated in real time) the operations performed by the adaptive sampling algorithm, the decision variables values (MVs) at each iteration, the actual and predicted objective function values, and the largest infeasiblity (constraint) violation for that iteration.
 At the end of the optimization run, *Metacontrol* will inform you how many points are within the trust-region.